juspay/presto-ui/README.md

 > After every `npm i` you will need to link again
 ## Contributing

-We use git hooks to verify commit messages so make sure to use terminal to commit using terminal.
+We use git hooks to verify commit messages so make sure to use `terminal` to commit your changes.

+> Do not use VSCode to commit any changes !!!

 Git push will fail if commit message is not proper.

 ```
 git commit
 ```